pablodecm/paper-inferno/paper/paper.md

 The inference problem in particle physics is commonly posed as hypothesis testing based on the acquired data.
-An alternate hypothesis $H_1$ (e.g. a new theory that predicts that a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explain previous observed phenomena).
+An alternate hypothesis $H_1$ (e.g. a new theory that predicts the existence of a new fundamental particle) is tested against a null hypothesis $H_0$ (e.g. an existing theory, which explain previous observed phenomena).
 The aim is checking whether the null hypothesis can be rejected in favour of the alternate hypothesis at a certain confidence level $\alpha$